ahlstromcj/seq66/README.md

     *   Tabs for management of sets, mute-groups, song mode, pattern editing, event-editing, play-lists, and session information.
     *   A color for each sequence can be chosen to make them stand out.
         The color palette can be saved and modified.
+A Qt style-sheet can also be used for further tinkering of the app's appearance.

 ##  Configuration files